 Food growing strategy

-We are developing a food growing strategy for Aberdeen with support from national charity Greenspace Scotland and local stakeholders.
+Granite City Growing is Aberdeen's food growing strategy.
+It has been drafted with support from national charity Greenspace Scotland and local stakeholders.

 The Community Empowerment (Scotland) Act 2015 requires every local authority to prepare a food growing strategy for its area to identify land that could be used to grow food and describe how provision for community growing, in particular in areas which experience socio-economic disadvantage, can be increased.

 Aberdeen’s strategy will meet the requirements set out in the Scottish Government guidance and reflect local priorities and ambition.
-We are also currently working to gather information about how people are already growing food in the city.
-We hope to have the strategy in place by 2019.
+We hope to have the strategy in place by February 2020.

 Who is involved?

 - NHS Grampian